joaquinlmartin/Ironhack-Project-M1/readme.md

 - SplashScreen - Presentation, instructions and start button
 - GameScreen - Game (One level)
 - GameoverScreen - If you colision you die (start again)
+- Victory Screen - You have reached the target points to win the game!

 ## Links: